ICRAR/daliuge/docs/running.rst

    cd daliuge-engine
    ./run_engine.sh dev|dep

 The main difference between the development and the deployment version is that the development version is automatically strating a data island manager, while the deployment version is not doing that.
 Both are starting a Node Manager by default (see below).
+Using the shell scripts is not strictly necessary, but the docker command line is a bit complex.

 Starting and stopping using CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^